sistemicorp/scripts/public/prism/drivers/teensy4/server/README.md

 Instructions for uploading server file to Teensy.

 1)Install Arduino IDE (https://www.arduino.cc/en/software).
+  Use version 1.8.19
+  Do not use the AppImage version, use the Linux Zip file.

+  Download the Teensy add in for Arduino from here: https://www.pjrc.com/teensy/td_download.html Download and install the Linux UDEV rules: https://www.pjrc.com/teensy/00-teensy.rules

 2)Copy the absolute path of the server directory (Ctrl + Shift + C on the server directory)
     - ex.
 C:\Users\User's PC\PycharmProjects\scripts\public\prism\drivers\teensy4\server